bbauska/CSS-Notes4Pros/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch36-4">Section 36.4: radial-gradient() function</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Creates an image representing a gradient of colors radiating from the center of the gradient
+<p>Creates an image representing a gradient of colors radiating from the
+center of the gradient.</p>

-<pre><code>radial-gradient(red, orange, yellow) /*A gradient coming out from the middle of the
+<pre><code>radial-gradient(red, orange, yellow) /* A gradient coming out from the middle of the
-gradient, red at the center, then orange, until it is finally yellow at the edges*/</code></pre>
+gradient, red at the center, then orange, until it is finally yellow at the edges */</code></pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch36-5">Section 36.5: linear-gradient() function</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->